dguido1/eight-queens-gen-alg/README.md

 <br>

 7. By defining all states before shuffling, and declaring gene_pool(all valid value of a gene), we can start to look through the core algorithm genetic_algorithm
-    1. The first step is to define the population (init_population function)
+    1. The first step is to *define the population (init_population function)*:
     ```python
     population = init_population(ngen, gene_pool, len(gene_pool))
     ```
     <br>

-    2. Next step, let looping through each population(loop), select (select function), then crossover (recombine function), and then mutate them (mutate).
-These processes will be looped for each population (for loop)
+    2. Next loop through each population(loop), select (select function), then crossover (recombine function), and then mutate them (mutate).
+These processes will be looped for each population:

     ```python
     for i in range(ngen):